wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_options/test_options_state_interval_no_file.md

 ## Objective

 - To confirm the `wazuh-logcollector.state` file is updated when a monitored file is removed.
-- To confirm the `logcollector.open_attempts` options is correctly set, and it works correctly.
+- To confirm the `logcollector.open_attempts` option is correctly set, and it works correctly.
-- To confirm the `logcollector.state_interval` options is correctly set, and it works correctly.
+- To confirm the `logcollector.state_interval` option is correctly set, and it works correctly.

 ## General info